reclaimprotocol/reclaim-inapp-ios-sdk/README.md

 let result = try await ReclaimVerification.startVerification(request)
 ```

-The returned result is a `ReclaimVerification.Result` object.
+The returned result is a `ReclaimVerification.Response` object.
 This object contains a response that has proofs, exception, and the sessionId if the verification is successful.

 If the verification is cancelled or failed, the result will contain an exception.

-You can use the `ReclaimVerification.Result` object to get the proof, exception, and sessionId.
+You can use the `ReclaimVerification.Response` object to get the proof, exception, and sessionId.

 ```swift
 let proof = result.response.proofs